 More than half a million people call northeast Indiana and northwest Ohio home. ...
 Of the more than 100 cities and towns in the 13 counties surrounding Fort Wayne, nearly half of them have fewer than 1,000 residents.

 Copied from JG posts census demographics for area localities by Ron Shawgo published May 20, 2012 in The Journal Gazette newspaper.

 Allen County passed another milestone last year – 360,000 residents – largely from having more births than deaths, not from gaining new residents.
 Copied fromAllen County population hits 360,000 by Ron Shawgo published March 14, 2013 in The Journal Gazette newspaper.

-Most census records are now available online as digitized images of the NARA microfilm formerly found only in libraries and research facilities.
+Most census records are available locally on microfilm at the Genealogy Center in the Allen County Public Library shown on their Census Records on Microtext page.
+Many census records are now online, but not all, as digitized images of the NARA microfilm formerly found only in libraries and research facilities.
 Many indexes are also online.
 In some instances, transcriptions are online.
 Our pages link to several different online sources.
 If you find something missing, please Contact Allen INGenWeb.Back to top

 ACGSI Census Records